Ali-Hammoud-12/Fine-Tuned-LLM-Model/README.md

 ## Overview

-This project implements a chatbot application powered by **Google's Gemini 1.5 Flash** model.
+This project implements a chatbot application powered by **Gemini 2.0 Flash-Lite** model.
 It’s fine-tuned for educational and conversational use cases, integrates seamlessly with AWS services, and is optimized for both cost and performance.

 ## 📁 Project Structure